The Stefan problem and free targets of optimal Brownian martingale transport: Preliminaries

 When $f$ is $C^2$, the latter condition is equivalent to $\Delta f \ge 0$ on $O$, where $\Delta=\sum_{i=1}^d \frac{\partial^2}{\partial x_i^2}$ is the Laplacian.
 The reason why we specify the domain $O$ is because subharmonic functions in $O$ may not necessarily be extended to the whole set $\R^d$.

 Two measures $\mu, \nu$ on $\R^d$ with $|\mu|=|\nu|$ is said to be in {\em subharmonic order} $\mu\le_{SH} \nu$, if for each open set $O$ containing $\mathop{supp} (\mu+\nu)$,

 See e.g. \cite[Definition 1.2]{GKL20}.
-It is known (see e.g. \cite[Theorem 1.5]{GKL20}) that for compactly supported $\mu$ and $\nu$ as we assume throughout the paper, we have $\mu\le_{SH}\nu$ if and only if there exists a randomized stopping time $\tau$ for the Brownian motion with $W_0 \sim \mu$ and $W_\tau \sim \nu$, with $\mathbb{E}[\tau]<\infty$.
-For such $\mu$ and $\nu$, for any lower semicontinuous cost functional $\mathcal{C}$ for the stopping times, one can find an optimal randomized time between $\mu$ and $\nu$ using the compactness of the space of randomized stopping times; this has been observed by Beigleb\"ock, Cox, and Huesmann \cite{beiglboeck2017optimal}.
+It is known (see e.g. \cite[Theorem 1.5]{GKL20}) that for compactly supported $\mu$ and $\nu$ as we assume throughout the paper, we have $\mu\le_{SH}\nu$ if and only if there exists a randomized stopping time $\tau$ for the Brownian motion such that $W_0 \sim \mu$ and $W_\tau \sim \nu$ with $\mathbb{E}[\tau]<\infty$.
+For such $\mu$ and $\nu$, for any lower semicontinuous cost functional $\mathcal{C}$ for {\red randomized} stopping times, one can find an optimal randomized time between $\mu$ and $\nu$ using the compactness of the space of randomized stopping times; this has been {\red established} by Beigleb\"ock, Cox, and Huesmann \cite{beiglboeck2017optimal}.
 In fact, it is a nontrivial problem to see that such optimal randomized stopping time is indeed a stopping time (non-randomized) to solve the problem $\mathcal{P}(\mu, \nu)$ \eqref{eqn:problem-OSP}.
-This has been proved under the assumptions on the cost \eqref{eqn:boundedness-assumption} and \eqref{eqn:monotone-assumption}.
-(For other types of cost, for example the one based on the distance, $\mathcal{C}(\tau) =\mathbb{E}[|W_0 - W_\tau|]$, similar results have been proved in \cite{GKP3}; see also \cite{GKP4}.)
+This has been proved under the assumptions on the cost \eqref{eqn:boundedness-assumption} and \eqref{eqn:monotone-assumption} {\red \cite{beiglboeck2017optimal, PDE19}; especially see \cite[Theorem 4.7]{PDE19}.} (For other types of cost, for example the one based on the distance, $\mathcal{C}(\tau) =\mathbb{E}[|W_0 - W_\tau|]$, similar results have been proved in \cite{GKP3}; see also \cite{GKP4}.) \begin{theorem}[{\rm Existence/Uniqueness of Optimal Skorokhod Problem \cite{beiglboeck2017optimal} \cite[Theorem 4.7]{PDE19}}] Given compactly supported measures $\mu, \nu$ on $\R^d$ with $\mu\le_{SH}\nu$ and $\mu, \nu \ll Leb$, the optimal Skorokhod problem $\mathcal{P}(\mu, \nu)$ \eqref{eqn:problem-OSP} with the cost $\mathcal{C}$ in \eqref{eqn:Lag-cost} under the assumption \eqref{eqn:boundedness-assumption} and \eqref{eqn:monotone-assumption}, has a unique optimal stopping time $\tau^*$, which is not randomized in the type (I) case, and in the type (II) case, randomized only at $t=0$; in the latter case $W_0=x$ and $\tau^*=0$ occurs with probability $\nu(x)/\mu(x)$.
+Moreover, there exists a space-time barrier set $R^* \in \R^d \times \R_{\ge 0}$ such that $\tau^*$ is given by the hitting time to $R^*$, that is,